 The Packard Balboa was designed by Richard Teague, who succeeded John Reinhart as chief stylist at Packard.
 The car was briefly known as the Balboa-X, with the 'X' representing 'experimental.'
 Period press material describes only one Balboa, finished in Packard Ivory with a special maroon top.
 The inside is described as a Caribbean interior finished in maroon-and-white leather with embroidered Packard-crest medallions on the seat backs.
 Recent research suggests a second example was constructed for the personal use of Don Mitchell of Mitchell-Bentley.
 The car was held in a family museum for decades.
 That example was finished in blue and white with a naugahide interior.

+After retiring from the car show circuit in 1954, the Balboa was fated to be crushed, but it was taken out of the factory by farsighted workers and saved.
 The car made its first public appearance at the 2012 St. Johns Concours since its initial public tour in 1953.

-|Concours d'Elegance of America at St. Johns|
+|Concours d'Elegance of America at St. John's : Class Previews|

 |Here is a little preview of two of our special classes for St. John's upcoming show.